musikele/musikele.github.io/_drafts/typescript-babel-webpack-eslint-my-configuration.md

 The most important part is the `rules` part.
 Our rule is that every file will be tested, if it ends with `.ts` it will be passed to plugin `babel-loader` that will pass the file to `babel` before assembling it with babel.

+> **Note**: This is the most basic webpack setup I could come up with.
+Reality is much more complicated than this and [you may need to set additional options/plugins](https://webpack.js.org/configuration/output/).
+Don't be afraid to check out webpack documentation, you'll learn interesting things

 ### Is it working?

 ```bash